-The results from a conceptual study investigating the possibility and cost (Capex and Opex) of implementation of carbon capture and storage from biological sources within Stora Ensos kraft pulp mills in Sweden was presented in a report issued by the Swedish Energy Agency on June 18, 2020.
+A conceptual study investigating the possibility and cost (Capex and Opex) of implementation of carbon capture and storage from biological sources within Stora Ensos kraft pulp mills in Sweden has been carried out with support from the Swedish Energy Agency.
+The project's final report is available on the Swedish Energy Agency's website.

-The carbon capture cost (Capex and Opex) for mixed flue gases using five different technologies is presented Figure 21 (page 45 and 46) of the report, and below.
+The carbon capture cost (Capex and Opex) for mixed flue gases using different technologies is presented in Figure 21 (page 45 and 46) of the report, and below.